bluebanquise/bluebanquise/resources/documentation/introduction.rst

 This documentation is structured as the following:

 * Few basic vocabulary
+* A full Cluster system administration training, independent of the stack
 * A full Ansible training, independent of the stack
 * Procedure to install BlueBanquise CORE
     * Bootstrap first management host